Wulf2k/DaS-PC-MPChan/Readme.md

 own matchmaking.
 All DSCM-Net clients report player info to a central location.
 You can have a look at this information in the DSCM-Net tab.

-DSCM uses this information to automatically connect you to nearby players in coop level range.
+DSCM uses this information to automatically connect you to appropriate players.
+Note that your covenant (and whether you are wearing its ring) will be taken into account in this process.

 Active Nodes Tab